vigilancer/ergogen-docker/README.md

 `./make-cli.sh` will take care of lots of stuff for you, in particular it will mount all required folders and rebuild ergogen inside docker image to accommodate all changes in `footprints/` folder so any new or changed footprints will be in effect on every ergogen invocation.

+And with some shell magik you can re-open KiCAD with fresh scheme on every change in `keyboard.yaml`.

 #### Run ergogen-gui locally in Docker